-Customs Duties6
+Customs duties

-1. No Party shall impose customs duties on electronic transmissions.

-2. For greater certainty, paragraph 1 shall not preclude a Party from imposing internal taxes, fees, or other charges on electronic transmissions, provided that they are imposed in a manner consistent with this Agreement.
+- 1. No Party shall impose customs duties on electronic transmissions. - 2.
+For greater certainty, paragraph 1 shall not preclude a Party from imposing internal taxes, fees, or other charges on electronic transmissions, provided that they are imposed in a manner consistent with this Agreement.

-Electronic Authentication, Trust Services and Contracts by Electronic Means
+Electronic authentication, trust services and contracts by electronic means

-1. No Party shall deny the legal effect and admissibility as evidence in legal proceedings of an electronic document, electronic signature, electronic seal, electronic time stamp or of data sent and received using an electronic registered delivery service, solely on the ground that it is in electronic form.

-2. No Party shall adopt or maintain measures that would:

-- (a) prohibit parties to an electronic transaction from mutually determining the appropriate electronic authentication methods for their transaction; or - (b) prevent parties to an electronic transaction from being able to prove to judicial or administrative authorities that the use of electronic authentication or an electronic trust service in that transaction complies with the applicable legal requirements.

-3. Notwithstanding paragraph 2, each Party may require that for a particular category of transactions, the method of electronic authentication or trust service is either certified by an authority accredited in accordance with its domestic laws and regulations or that the method meets certain performance standards which shall be objective, transparent and non-discriminatory and shall only relate to the specific characteristics of the category of transactions concerned.

-4. Except to the extent provided under a Party's domestic laws and regulations in relation to certain types of contracts, a Party shall not deny that contracts may be concluded by electronic means.
+- 1. No Party shall deny the legal effect and admissibility as evidence in legal proceedings of an electronic document, electronic signature, electronic seal, electronic time stamp or of data sent and received using an electronic registered delivery service, solely on the ground that it is in electronic form. - 2.
+No Party shall adopt or maintain measures that would: - (a) prohibit parties to an electronic transaction from mutually determining the appropriate electronic authentication methods for their transaction; or - (b) prevent parties to an electronic transaction from being able to prove to judicial or administrative authorities that the use of electronic authentication or an electronic trust service in that transaction complies with the applicable legal requirements. - 3.
+Notwithstanding paragraph 2, each Party may require that for a particular category of transactions, the method of electronic authentication or trust service is either certified by an authority accredited in accordance with its domestic laws and regulations or that the method meets certain performance standards which shall be objective, transparent and non-discriminatory and shall only relate to the specific characteristics of the category of transactions concerned. - 4.
+Except to the extent provided under a Party's domestic laws and regulations in relation to certain types of contracts, a Party shall not deny that contracts may be concluded by electronic means.

-6 It is understood that "customs duties" means import and export duties.